thisismalindu/my-website-blog/src/assembly-love.md

 ---

 That’s it for now.
 I’m seriously considering making assembly programming a regular thing.
-It’s not just “closer to the metal”—it *is* the metal.
+It’s not just “closer to the metal”-it *is* the metal.

 Let’s see where this obsession takes me.